hermanbanken/rp/intro.md

 Count: {{ twiceTheUserCount }}
 ````

 In this example the count is a stream, but the operation is done on a single stream element.
 The code `Users.count() * 2` is a new stream, because a dependency is registered when the first stream is evaluated.
 Meteor makes use of the dynamic nature of the language to detect whether a function is a normal function or a reactive one, which needs to be re-evaluated.
 A limitation of this syntax is losing control over the stream as a collection.
 Streams are not first class, merely just re-evaluated functions.
-This is ideal for data-binding, but somewhat limiting considering other libraries allow you to accumulate over previous values for example.
-Or disconnect a stream when we are not interested anymore.
+This is ideal for data-binding, but somewhat limiting for more advanced usage.
+Consider for example that other libraries allow you to accumulate over previous values, or disconnect a stream when we are not interested anymore.
+To show why this does not work, see the example in the section [Difficulties with implicit syntax](#Difficulties-with-implicit-syntax).

 ## Dependency graph